rameerez/allgood/README.md

 Allgood allows you to define custom health checks (like: are there any new users in the past 24 hours, does the last post have all the attributes we expect, etc.) in a very intuitive way that reads just like English – and provides a `/healthcheck` endpoint that displays the results in a beautiful page.

-You can then use that endpoint to monitor the health of your application via UptimeRobot, Pingdom, etc. by checking it if contains the `❌` emoji.
+You can then use that endpoint to monitor the health of your application via UptimeRobot, Pingdom, etc.

 ![alt text](allgood.jpeg)